anurudha07/FlowLeave/README.md

 🛠️ Installation

-Download the zip code from https://github.com/anurudha07/FlowLeave Open uin VS code or any other relevant code editor
+Download the zip file from https://github.com/anurudha07/FlowLeave Open uin VS code or any other relevant code editor

 Proceed with following steps further...